openvinotoolkit/open_model_zoo/tools/downloader/README.md

 The script will attempt to locate Model Optimizer using the environment variables set by the OpenVINO&trade; toolkit's `setupvars.sh`/`setupvars.bat` script.
+Or trying to use PyPI distribution.
 You can override this heuristic with the `--mo` option:

 ```sh
 ./converter.py --all --mo my/openvino/path/model_optimizer/mo.py